vaibhavahuja/secura/README.md

 # secura

-library for storing passwords in database securely
+Library for storing passwords in database securely using Promises.

+Will update this in a bit.